Nisarg12/bpre-field-pickup/README.md

 ### How do I build this?

-Put a Firered ROM into the project's root directory under the name of `rom.gba`.
-Adjust `config.ini` with where to start looking for free space in the ROM, which will be where the code will be inserted.
+You will need to set an `ARMIPS` environment variable pointing to your `armips.exe`.
+You also need a `DEVKITARM` environment pointing to devkitARM v45's installation directory (likely `C:\devkitPro\devkitARM`).

+Python 3.6 or later is required.

+Place your ROM in the project root directory and name it `rom.gba`.
 Run `python scripts/makinoa`.

-Output will be in `test.gba`. `rom.gba` will not be modified.
+Your output is `test.gba`; `rom.gba` will be left unmodified.